 Professional cyclist’s guts also contain more performance-benefiting bugs than amateur riders.
 Prevotella bacteria increased in the professional cyclist’s gut biome contributes to metabolic processing of amino acids and carbohydrates, potentially allowing the athletes to better utilize fuel sources for performance energy.
 Promising results for how the gut biome’s diversity and individual bacterial strains can work to boost athletic outcomes and how altering that biome could be the next supplemental way to achieve athletic success.

 Here are four areas probiotics could make the biggest impact on performance:

-- Digestion: High-impact sports like running put stress on the gastric system, this combined with the intake of processed simple sugars put athletes at risk of suffering from gastric distress including bloating and irritation.
-Research is pretty convincing that probiotics assist with easing digestion, increasing nutrient absorption and improving gastric distress.
+- Digestion: High-impact sports like running put stress on the gastric system This combined with the intake of processed simple sugars puts athletes at risk for suffering from gastric distress, including bloating and irritation.
+Research is convincing that probiotics assist with easing digestion, increasing nutrient absorption and improving gastric distress.
 In a trial of trained cyclists, symptoms of leaky gut were decreased after 14 weeks of multi-strain probiotic supplementation.

 - Overtraining: This is an immune-related response athletes are at risk of experiencing when training stresses (physical and mental) build up without proper recovery and become more than the athlete can tolerate.
 One study found markers of depressed immunity in overly fatigued athletes can be reversed with probiotics.

 - Weight: Athletes strive for a lean body to improve their power-to-weight ratio and range of motion and to meet weight-dependant sport requirements.
-Eating foods that are rich in pre- and probiotics will also help create a sensation of satiety while being nutrient rich and generally lower in calories.
+Eating foods rich in pre- and probiotics also helps create a sensation of satiety while being nutrient-rich and generally lower in calories.

 THE BOTTOM LINE